 Why Firestop in Shaft Walls is Often Improperly Installed (part 1)

 If you have been following this blog you know how I love to do a series of posts on a topic.
 If you have been to one of my classes, you know how often I segue to other topics.
-This one is going to be a combination of these habits and we will come full circle, eventually (there is A LOT to share with you all).
+This one is going to be a combination of these habits and we will come full circle, eventually (there is A LOT to share with you all), especially as we discuss Why Firestop in Shaft Walls is Often Improperly Installed.

 Let’s start with looking at the different types of shafts and what purpose they serve from a code perspective.